 I really didn’t think it was a big deal.
-I had suffered from headaches all my life, and though they’d almost completely gone away in adulthood, this reemergence didn’t trigger alarms for me.
-I knew headaches.
-I knew stomach problems too.
+I had suffered from headaches all my life, and though they’d almost completely gone away in adulthood, this reemergence didn’t trigger alarms for me; I knew headaches and I knew stomach problems too.
 I’d spent my share of school days in the doctor’s office, and curled up in the school nurse’s office as a kid.

 It did, however, become a big deal this past fall when the headaches turned to migraine level, and no amount of Tylenol could save me from the discomfort and pain.
 What had changed?

 For over 3 years I had been running my own business, afraid to ever cease contemplating my lack of success for fear that the elusive success would move further out of grasp.
 The stress was becoming erosive.
 I was utterly depressed.
 My relationship, as I had known it for so many years, was over.
 I felt broken: robbed of the will and the way to piece myself back together.

 One insanely early morning as I lay in bed drenched in sweat, my head throbbing, I researched all of the possible causes of my affliction.
 Kidney failure….cancer…anxiety…

 I had done this research before.
 I’d read extensively about every individual possibility, except for anxiety.
 I didn’t have the luxury of working on my anxiety.
 Without it I would never get anything done.
 And then what?